Abdelrhman-AK/WinPaletter/.github/ISSUE_TEMPLATE/4-enhancement-request.md

 ---
 name: "➕ Enhancement request"
-about: "Suggest an enhancement for a feature already implemented in WinPaletter."
+about: "Suggest an enhancement for a feature already implemented in WinPaletter"
 title: "➕ [Enhancement request]"
 labels: "Type: ➕ Enhancement"
 assignees: Abdelrhman-AK